AJRepo/bugzilla_timereports/README.md

 # bugzilla_timereports

-Is built to use Bugzilla Tools (https://pypi.org/project/bugzillatools/) to generate time reports and invoices.
+Is built to use Python-Bugzilla Tools (https://github.com/python-bugzilla/python-bugzilla) to generate time reports and invoices.

+Requires Python 3 and that library.

 If you use the --invoice flag then you also have to specify the --rate flag.